 We take our environmental responsibility seriously.
-The Water Efficiency Labelling Scheme (WELS) is designed to provide information, through labelling at the point of sale, to consumers buying products that use water.
-Both the New Zealand and the Australian WELS labels convey the same water efficiency information.
+The Water Efficiency Labelling Scheme (WELS) is designed to provide information through labelling at the point of sale, to consumers buying the products that use water.
 The purpose of the label is to help consumers choose products that use less water but still provide a satisfactory level of quality and performance.

 The WELS Scheme applies to showers intended solely for personal bathing as specified in AS/NZS 3662:2005 – Performance of showers for bathing.
 Showers generate about 25 per cent of water savings under the WELS Scheme because: